fdb/textbutler/README.md

 >
 > ThingCo Support Staff

-You can set it up to just write `;fwdsupp`, and let TextButler type the full text automatically.
+You can set it up to just write `;fwdsupp` and let TextButler type the full text automatically.

 Also, it has the cutest menu bar icon: